-- Costs for compensating employees affected by this legislation increase at roughly 6 percent per year for the first three years.
+- Costs for employee compensation increase at roughly 6 percent per year for the first three years of the agreements.
 This is consistent with overall AWIs of 5 percent plus the cost of the negotiated wage adjustments which are phased in during a three-year period. - Costs for 2023 will be paid in 2024 as retroactive payments for work performed in 2023.
-These costs will be in addition to the increased 2024 costs. - Costs for 2025, 2026, and beyond are noted as estimates; future wage increases will depend on the realized rate of annual inflation, and those results are not yet known. - Costs for 2027 and 2028 exactly match those for 2026 because the terms of the Coalition agreements that are driving the changes in compensation for non-represented employees extend only through 2026.
+These costs will be in addition to the increased 2024 costs. - Costs for 2025, 2026, and beyond are noted as estimates because the terms of the contract link the wage increases to the realized rate of annual inflation, and those results are not yet known. - Costs for 2027 and 2028 exactly match those for 2026 because the terms of contract authorized by this legislation extend only through 2026.
 The City and the Coalition will need to negotiate terms for 2027, 2028, and beyond, at some future date.
-Additional financial impacts will result from the outcome of those negotiations and the application of comparable terms to non-represented employees.